Lost Souls (1998 film): Home media

-Germany: On May 16, 2014, Lost Souls was released on DVD by Pidax film media Ltd., with the title Haus der verlorenen Seelen.
+In Germany Lost Souls was released on May 16, 2014, on DVD by Pidax film media Ltd., with the title Haus der verlorenen Seelen.

-Japan: In 2000, Lost Souls was released on VHS.
+In Japan Lost Souls was released on 2000 on VHS.

 Certifications

 The film originally aired on Television under the rating of TV-PG, but was not submitted for rating for home media in the United States, and a "Not Rated" certification with "Brief Profanity" is listed on the DVD releases by Echo Bridge Home Entertainment.